 International trade has occurred since the earliest civilisations began trading, but in recent years international trade has become increasingly important with a larger share of GDP devoted to exports and imports.

-World Bank stats show how world exports as a % of GDP have increased from 12% in 1960 to around 30% in 2015.
+World Bank stats show how world exports as a % of GDP have increased from 13% in 1970 to 30% just before the financial crisis of 2008.

 Importance of trade